2312023/2025/Module 11/Topic 04/README.md

-# 📘 Module 1 — Topic 4

-⭐ Why Investors Buy Shares?
+# ⭐ Why Investors Buy Shares?
 (50 Long, Detailed Lines)

 1. Investors buy shares mainly because they want to grow their wealth over time by benefiting from the company’s success.
 2. When a company performs well, its stock price generally increases, giving investors capital gains.